UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Nanaimo Wreck Trek

-Continue your diving on British Columbia’s famous wrecks and artificial reefs.
+Continue your diving on British Columbia's well-known artificial reefs and wrecks.

 Explore Nanaimo Wreck Trek